We all have been guilty of being ungrateful. We get something we want but we are looking for the next thing. The human heart is never satisfied.

 1 Thessalonians 5:16-18 New Living Translation says 16 Always be joyful.
 17 Never stop praying.
 18 Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.

-Being joyful at all times is a challenge: when a loved one passes (especially around the holidays), financial difficulty, and failed relationships.
+Being joyful always is a challenge: when a loved one passes (especially around the holidays), financial difficulty, and failed relationships.
 It can make anyone miserable.
 We have a natural side so it’s okay to cry, but we must be careful so that we don’t slip into a deep state of depression.

 When David lost everything including his family, he cried.
 However, David encouraged himself in the Lord.
-Nehemiah 8:10 says The joy of the Lord is our strength.
-We have to lean on God’s strength to pull us through difficult situations.
-Proverbs 17:22 says 22 A merry heart doeth good like a medicine: but a broken spirit drieth the bones.
+Nehemiah 8:10 says the joy of the Lord is our strength.
+We must lean on God’s strength to pull us through difficult situations.
+Proverbs 17:22 says 22 A merry heart doeth good like a medicine: but a broken spirit driest the bones.
 Everyone needs a good laugh to release stress.

 Thank God for what you have and more will be given.
-When a person sees appreciation for what is done, it makes that person want to give more.
+When a person sees appreciation for what is done, it makes that person wants to give more.